NMAK15004U Advanced Operations Research: Stochastic Programming

 MSc Programme in Mathematics-Economics

 This course is about optimization under uncertainty by means of stochastic programming.
 Special emphasis is placed on different problem formulations and selected scenario generation methods as well as to understand specific properties of stochastic programming problems and how to exploit these properties in various solution methods.
 Furthermore, the students of this course will independently handle more practical problems by stochastic programming.

 - A1.
 Formulation of two-stage and multi-stage recourse problems, simple recourse, linear and integer problems, chance constrained problems.

 - A2.
 Examples.

 - A3.
-Implementation and solution of problems in GAMS or other suitable software.
+Implementation and solution of mathematical programming problems using state-of-the-art optimization software (e.g., GAMS, AMPL or Cplex).

 - A4.
 Analysis of the solution.

 B. Scenario generation: